systemlibrary/systemlibrary-common-web/README.md

 - Microsoft.AspNetCore.App Framework

 ## Latest Version
-- 7.6.0.5
+- 7.6.0.6
-- Cache.CreateCacheKey loops over ICollection and adds the item "ToString()" to the auto generated key
+- HttpRequestException and SocketException if any contains "forcibly closed by" as message, usually forced by closed by the remote host, then we hard-coded a retry of 10s
+- 502 and 504 on GET/HEAD gets a forced 6s retry
+- HttpClientCacheDuration from 120s to 200s

 #### Version history
 - View git history of this file if interested